azdavis/azdavis.net/posts/en/urbanism-path.md

 ---

+One day, as I was getting driven around in the car by my mom, as we were stopped at a large interaction in front of City Hall, I saw one of my teachers from high school riding on his bike on the road.
+I was shocked to see him there.
+Never before had I seen someone biking on a large, wide road such as the one we were on.
+Why was he biking on that road?
+Wasn't that unsafe?
+I chalked it up to him being from the UK and not knowing how things worked in the US.

+---

 In my first year of college at CMU in Pittsburgh, PA, I and the rest of the first-years were required to stay in on-campus housing.
 I remained in on-campus housing in the year after, since I enjoyed living within a walkable distance to campus.
 I had never walked to school, or a store, from my residence before.

 In college, I also rode the bus to other nearby areas, like into the University of Pittsburgh campus, where there were more restaurants.
 The bus was free to CMU students, which was nice.
 In later years, I moved off campus and relied on the bus to get me to campus.